samwhite03/1.12-pack/README.md

 `MINECRAFT_HOME` default set to `/opt/minecraft`.
 This is the directory where the server files and world is located.
 I would not change this variable.

 ## Updating and config files
-If there is a mismatch between the user set `PACK_VERSION` and currently installed server version, the server will do the following:
+If there is a mismatch between the user set `PACK_VERSION` and currently installed server version, the server will do the following:&nbsp;
-	- Backup config dir, and server.properties to tmp folder.
+	- Backup config dir, and server.properties to tmp folder.&nbsp;
-	- Download set `PACK_VERSION` zip, and unpack it to `MINECRAFT_SRC`
+	- Download set `PACK_VERSION` zip, and unpack it to `MINECRAFT_SRC`.&nbsp;
-	- Write `MINECRAFT_SRC` to `MINECRAFT_HOME`
+	- Write `MINECRAFT_SRC` to `MINECRAFT_HOME`.&nbsp;
-	- Copy and overwrite config dir and server.properties to from tmp to `MINECRAFT_HOME`
+	- Copy and overwrite config dir and server.properties to from tmp to `MINECRAFT_HOME`.&nbsp;

 This is usefull as you don't lose your (custom set) configs when updating to a new modpack version.